 Dr. Yee-Melichar chaired the U.S. DHHS-OWH Minority Women’s Health Panel of Experts; served on the U.S. DHHS-Centers for Medicare & Medicaid Services' Advisory Panel on Outreach and Education and the U.S. DHHS-OWH Region IX Women’s Health Advisory Council; and co-chaired the IAGG 2017 World Congress on Gerontology & Geriatrics Local Arrangements Committee, and the Region IX Health Equity Council (RHEC IX).

 Dr. Yee-Melichar is a Charter Fellow of the Academy for Gerontology in Higher Education, Fellow of the Gerontological Society of America, Fellow of the AAHPERD Research Consortium, and Full Member of Sigma Xi, the national research society.
-Dr. Yee-Melichar has served on the Editorial Boards of the Journal of Gerontological Social Work, Journal of Health Education and other peer-reviewed journals; and serves on the Board of Directors for the California Advocates for Nursing Home Reform (CANHR), Cal MediConnect Advisory Committee of the San Mateo Health Commission, and as an OMH Health Equity Mentor for the U.S. Department of Health and Human Services.
+Dr. Yee-Melichar has served on the Editorial Boards of the Journal of Gerontological Social Work, Journal of Health Education and other peer-reviewed journals; and serves on the Board of Directors for the California Advocates for Nursing Home Reform (CANHR), Cal MediConnect Advisory Committee of the San Mateo Health Commission, California Department of Aging- Aging & Disability Resource Connection Advisory Committee, and as an OMH Health Equity Mentor for the U.S. Department of Health and Human Services.

 Yee-Melichar, D., Flores, C. and Boyle, A.R.
-(Publication Date: December 28, 2021).
+(2022).
 Assisted Living Administration and Management Review: Practice Questions for RC/AL Administrator Certification/Licensure.
 New York, Springer Publishing Company.

 Lui, K., Yee-Melichar, D., and Takagi, E. (2018) Engagement and Utilization of Advanced Care Planning and Hospice in Different Older Asian American Populations.
 OBM Geriatrics (3)2.